mushahidmehdi/Star-Classification-AI/README.md

 # NASA-Star-Classification-AI-Model

 This is a star classication project by NASA, I'm doing this project as a hobby and explore differnt Model using sklearn to learn more about interstaller bodies and diffent star types.
-Let's have a close look of our as a star,
+Let's have a close look of our Sun.

 ![SUN](https://user-images.githubusercontent.com/66418035/119218459-0e009e80-bae9-11eb-9915-728f1eb45541.jpeg)